qir-alliance/pyqir/examples/README.md

 ## Installation

-For more information about how to install the PyQIR packages to run the examples, see the [docs](https://www.qir-alliance.org/pyqir/).
+For more information about how to install the iqm_pyqir packages to run the examples, see the [docs](https://www.qir-alliance.org/iqm_pyqir/).

 ## Generating Bernstein-Vazirani